ffamilyfriendly/Video-Storage/README.md

 ## Issues
 ### Firefox-playback
 Currently firefox files that are comprised of more then one chunk are unseekable when used as a source.
 I have no clue why this is, it works when the object url is directly placed in adress bar
+** might just be playbacking mp3 files that arent supported